nielstermeer/waterslide/README.md

 waterslide manage -M -X https://slides.example.com .
 ~~~~~~

+# Docker support
+Waterslide has support for docker.
+The invocation is the same, besides that the
+document root is always "/webroot", and that the actual document root on the host
+should be mounted onto that location in the container.

+The advantage of this method is that it is isolated from the host system, and that
+one doesn't have to bother with virtual enviroments on the server.

 # SASS/SCSS stylesheets
 WaterSlide will automatically transpile sass and scss stylesheets to css upon